chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 .. math::
   \dfrac{d_p}{\Delta x} \leq 3

-where :math:`d_p` is the diameter of the particles, and :math:`\Delta x` is the characteristic size of the cell.
-In this example, we are dealing with the particles 5mm in diameter, which means we need at least 15mm for the size of cells.
-Also, we need to apply relatively small meshes to the short channel below.
-So We set the size of the central cylinder to 15mm, and made other grid coarser.
+where :math:`d_p` is the particle diameter, and :math:`\Delta x` is the characteristic size of the cell.
+In this example, we use particles with diameters of 5 mm which means that we need at least 15 mm for cell size.
+Also, we need to apply a relatively small mesh to the short channel below.
+Thus, we set the size of the central cylinder to 15mm, and made other grid coarser.

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The physical properties section is almost the same as the another example.
-Here, parameter for the direction of gravity, the diameter and density of particles, and the number of particles are modified.
-We insert 100,000 particles with a 5mm diameter in this simulation.
+The physical properties section is almost the same as the previous spouted bed example.
+Here, parameters for the direction of gravity, the diameter, density, and the number of particles are modified.
+In this simulation, we use 100,000 particles with a 5 mm diameter.

 .. code-block:: text